Kaioru/Edelstein/README.md

 3. Download the scripts from [Server.Scripts](https://github.com/Kaioru/Server.Scripts/releases)
 4. Unzip both into the `data` and `scripts` folder respectively

+#### Update configuration and migrations
+5. Edit the `appsettings.json` file to the appropriate settings
+6. Run the scripts in the `migrations` directory in sequence

 #### Running the server
-5. Run the `Edelstein.Daemon.Server` executable
+7. Run the `Edelstein.Daemon.Server` executable

 ### 🏗️ Builds
 A nightly build is published at 00:00 UTC when there are changes to the 'dev' branch.